smoaddel/Rubaiyat_Khayyam_XML/README.md

 ##Language

-This repositiry includes Rubaiyat in Persian and English.
-The English translation is done by Edward FitzGerald.
+This repository includes Rubaiyat in Persian and English.
+The English translation was done by Edward FitzGerald.

 ##Disclaimer